 Since the colony was dependent on royal support, it made sense to honor the King by naming five of the first eight counties after the royal family.
 The initial settlers in 1607 had already named Cape Charles after Prince Charles, when he was still the second son and it was not obvious he would become King.
 It's smart to hedge your bets...

 Just 15 years after the county was named in his honor, Charles I ended up as the last King of England to be killed in a civil war.
 He was beheaded in 1649, after Cromwell and his army seized control of Parliament.

-The romanticized flight of royalist "Cavaliers" associated with the losing side (as opposed to the Puritan "Roundheads" on the winning side) has given the University of Virginia its "Cavalier" mascot with the plumed hat.
+The romanticized flight of royalist "Cavaliers" associated with the losing side (as opposed to the Puritan "Roundheads" on the winning side) has given the University of Virginia its "Cavalier" mascot with the plumed hat and crossed swords.